-Children have an innate orientation towards learning, gaining experience and discovering (Gopnik, 2012).
-This orientation not only supports the beginning of children's learning desires at an early age, but also allows them to continue throughout life (Worth, 2010).
-Expanding educational researches and curricula in the context of early childhood science education have highlighted that the early years are of critical importance in science literacy education, which begins in early childhood, and continues and deepens throughout life (e.g., Bybee, 2013; National Reseach Council, [NRC] 2012).
-Given that children have the potential to wonder, research and question the environment in which they live, effective science experiences at an early age can encourage them to understand scientific concepts and develop scientific thinking skills (Trundle & Saçkes, 2015).
+Children have an innate orientation towards learning, gaining experience, and discovering (Gopnik, 2012).
+This orientation not only supports the beginning of children's learning desires at an early age but also allows them to continue throughout life (Worth, 2010).
+Expanding educational researches and curricula in the context of early childhood science education have highlighted that the early years are of critical importance in science literacy education, which begins in early childhood, and continues and deepens throughout life (e.g., Bybee, 2013; National Research Council, [NRC] 2012).
+Given that children have the potential to wonder, research, and question the environment in which they live, effective science experiences at an early age can encourage them to understand scientific concepts and develop scientific thinking skills (Trundle & Saçkes, 2015).
 Moreover, the children experiencing the science practices at an early age will be more likely to have a positive attitude towards science (Broström, 2015).
 Transformation of these curiosities and desires of children into a scientific thought is possible with qualified early science teaching (Nayfeld et al., 2011).
-In order to achieve this, preschool teachers' pedagogical competencies and particularly their awareness of the child's cognition are significant (Gerde et al., 2018).
-In terms of early childhood science teaching, the role and impact of the teacher takes on a more critical meaning.
-Teachers' knowledge levels and pedagogical competences in the field of science are one of the major predictors of supporting children's sense of wonder for science (Barenthien et al., 2020).
-What is mainly expected from preschool teachers is that they perform science teaching based on the inquiry-based activities involving game-based and child-centered pedagogical strategies (Larimore, 2020).
-It is the task of teachers to encourage, children to ask questions, by means of enhanced science activities allowing children to be engaged in science and conduct research (Toyama, 2016).
+To achieve this, pre-school teachers' pedagogical competencies and particularly their awareness of the child's cognition are significant (Gerde et al., 2018).
+In terms of early childhood science teaching, the role and impact of the teacher take on a more critical meaning.
+Teachers' knowledge levels and pedagogical competencies in science arsome of the major predictors of supporting children's sense of wonder for science (Barenthien et al., 2020).
+What is mainly expected from pre-school teachers is that they perform science teaching based on inquiry-based activities involving game-based and child-centered pedagogical strategies (Larimore, 2020).
+It is the task of teachers to encourage children to ask questions by means of enhanced science activities allowing children to be engaged in science and conduct research (Toyama, 2016).
 The main problem here is that teachers prefer one-way communication in most activities and tend to teach concepts directly (Hamel et al., 2021).
-This shows that preschool teachers cannot integrate content and pedagogy well and adopt a teacher-centered approach in science teaching.
-Current research findings have revealed that preschool teachers spare less time to science teaching than other teaching activities and tend to push them into the background (e.g., Piasta et al., 2014; Sundberg & Ottander 2013).
-This is thought to be due to teachers' lack of subject matter knowledge, pedagogical content knowledge and personal educational trajectories or teaching experience (Nilsson, 2015; Oppermann et al., 2019).
+This shows that pre-school teachers cannot integrate content and pedagogy well and adopt a teacher-centered approach in science teaching.
+Current research findings have revealed that pre-school teachers spare less time to science teaching than other teaching activities and tend to push them into the background (e.g., Piasta et al., 2014; Sundberg & Ottander 2013).
+This is thought to be due to teachers' lack of subject matter knowledge, pedagogical content knowledge, and personal, educational trajectories or teaching experience (Nilsson, 2015; Oppermann et al., 2019).
 Although it is put forward by the early science childhood education literature that epistemological and pedagogical orientations and pedagogical content knowledge (PCK) (Andersson & Gullberg, 2014; Wu et al., 2021) are interrelated, it has been quite limited studies in discovering how epistemological beliefs influence teachers' PCKs.

-For this reason, this study revealed the preschool teachers' pedagogical conceptualizations of science teaching based on their epistemological profiles.
-Consequently, the aim of this study is to determine how preschool teachers' epistemological beliefs influence their pedagogical conceptualizations of science teaching.
-The main hypothesis within the scope of this aim is that preschool teachers with high epistemological beliefs will have pedagogical conceptualizations that are more child-centered and more suitable for science literacy vision.
+For this reason, this study revealed the pre-school teachers' pedagogical conceptualizations of science teaching based on their epistemological profiles.
+Consequently, study aims to determine how pre-school teachers' epistemological beliefs influence their pedagogical conceptualizations of science teaching.
+The main hypothesis within this aim is that pre-school teachers with firm epistemological beliefs will have pedagogical conceptualizations that are more child-centered and more suitable for science literacy vision.

 THEORETICAL BACKGROUND